JaylyDev/jaylydev.github.io/posts/cinematic-editor.md

 These two options are automatically saved to world, so data will not be deleted when leaving and joining the world.

 And finally, the **Export Keyframes** button will transfer the data from Cinematic Editor extension to Cinematic Runtime, meaning you can play a scene outside of editor mode.

+### Interpolation

+Interpolation is the general process of generating values between two points or keyframes.
+This can create natural-looking motion between multiple keyframes.

+Currently, the editor supports these interpolation methods:

+- **Linear / Line**: The simplest method of getting values at positions in between the data points.

+- **Hermite**: Creates subdivision between multiple positions to create smooth, controlled camera paths.

+## Keyframe Effects

+In Cinematic Editor V2, you can find, apply, adjust fade effects, and run commands using the Effects panel.

+Multiple effects can be added to a keyframe by pressing the add button, and remove it by pressing the delete button.

 ## Modifying Existing Keyframes